psmacabulos/ims/README.md

 ## Deployment

-The application is deployed using Render and connects to MongoDB Atlas for database management
+The application is deployed using Render and connects to MongoDB Atlas for database management.The app can be viewed here: [IMS](https://inventory-management-v81v.onrender.com/)